 On the other hand, when we characterize those metric spaces that admit an isometric embedding into a $\mathrm{CAT}(0)$ space, we have to omit such a non-intrinsic assumption that the ambient space is geodesic.
 Omitting the assumption that a metric space $X$ is geodesic changes the situation drastically.
 To see this, we recall the following family of inequalities. \begin{definition} We say that a metric space $(X,d_X )$ satisfies the {\em $\boxtimes$-inequalities} if for any $t, s \in\lbrack0,1\rbrack$ and any $x,y,z,w\in X$, we have

 \end{definition} Gromov \cite{Gr2} and Sturm \cite{St} introduced these inequalities independently, and proved that every $\mathrm{CAT}(0)$ space satisfies them.
 The name ``$\boxtimes$-inequalities" is based on a notation used in \cite{Gr2}, and was used in \cite{KTU} and \cite{toyoda-cycl}.
 In \cite{St}, they were called the {\em weighted quadruple inequalities}.
-When $s=t=1/2$, the $\boxtimes$-inequality becomes the quadrilateral inequality \eqref{sdi}.
-The following example shows that there exists even a four-point metric space that satisfies the inequality \eqref{sdi} but does not admit an isometric embedding into any $\mathrm{CAT}(0)$ space. \begin{example} Let $X=\{ x_1 ,x_2 ,x_3 ,x_4 \}$.
+When $s=t=1/2$, the $\boxtimes$-inequality becomes the quadrilateral inequality \eqref{sdi}, and therefore a geodesic space satisfies the $\boxtimes$-inequalities if and only if it is $\mathrm{CAT}(0)$.
+The following example shows that there exists even a four-point metric space that satisfies the quadrilateral inequality \eqref{sdi} but does not admit an isometric embedding into any $\mathrm{CAT}(0)$ space. \begin{example} Let $X=\{ x_1 ,x_2 ,x_3 ,x_4 \}$.
 Define $d_X :X\times X\to\lbrack 0,\infty )$ by